The MIR master’s course is offered to European and third country-students who fulfil the following requirements:

 - TOEIC (800 or higher),

-- An applicant who carried out his/her degree in English is eligible, providing an official certificate from the degree-awarding institution that states the program was taught entirely in English.
+- An applicant who carried out his/her degree in English is eligible, providing an official certificate from the degree-awarding institution that states the program was taught entirely in English (only if you have graduated from this institution less than 3 years ago, when submitting your application).

 - Students who have already obtained an EMJMD scholarship or are former Erasmus Mundus Master/Doctoral Course scholarship holders are not eligible for an additional scholarship under the EMJMD action.
 Students benefiting from an EMJMD scholarship cannot benefit from another EU grant while pursuing their EMJMD studies.